thibmaek/awesome-raspberry-pi/README.md

 - [Raspberry Pi Imager](https://www.raspberrypi.org/blog/raspberry-pi-imager-imaging-utility/) - An easy way to install Raspberry Pi OS and other operating systems to an SD card ready to use with your Raspberry Pi
 - [Raspbian QEMU with network](https://ownyourbits.com/2017/02/06/raspbian-on-qemu-with-network-access/) - Simple tool to launch QEMU on Raspbian with the required modifications on the system and kernel.
 Automatic network access.
 Handy to create images in your PC.
 - [Resin Bridge](https://github.com/resin-io-playground/resin-bridge) - Simple application/repo to bridge a Raspberry Pi's wlan0 interface to devices plugged into it over ethernet (eth0).
+- [sdm](https://github.com/gitbls/sdm) - Easily and fully customize RasPiOS images.
+Install apps, configure settings, etc then burn SSDs/SD cards for lots of different systems from a single image, and each one boots up fully configured and ready for work.
+Or play.
 - [stressberry](https://github.com/nschloe/stressberry) - Stress test your Raspberry Pi and plot temperatures.
 - [TorTiPi](https://github.com/r0hi7/tortipi) - Shell script to automate the task of converting Raspberry Pi into a tor based wifi hotspot.
 - [WebStation SYSMON](https://github.com/t0xic0der/sysmon) - An intuitive remotely-accessible system performance monitoring and task management tool for servers  and headless Raspberry Pi setups.